cmm/soapbox/the-year-of-linux-on-the-desktop.md

 ## Scheduling
-Scheduler is not configured for desktop responsiveness: voluntary preemption, big quantums, scheduling classes barely utilized, swappiness value only appropriate for headless servers, etc.
+Scheduler is not configured for desktop responsiveness: voluntary preemption, big quantums, scheduling classes barely utilized, swappiness value only appropriate for headless servers (ok, this one's actually kind of tricky given zram -- still, with zram the usual default is way too small & without it is too big), etc.
 ## OOM handling
 Depends on distro, but usually it's either just the kernel OOM killer (impossible to disable, late to act, not exactly discerning --